learn-co-curriculum/react-forms/README.md

 # React Controlled Components

+## Overview

+In this lesson, we'll discuss components and how to use components to set and get values in form elements.

 ## Objectives
 1. Explain how React uses `value` on, e.g., `<input>`
+2. Check whether a component is controlled or uncontrolled
-2. Describe strategies for using controlled components
+3. Describe strategies for using controlled components
-3. Explain how we can use controlled inputs to validate values
+4. Use controlled inputs to validate values
-4. Explain the difference between `value` and `defaultValue` in a React controlled component
+5. Distinguish between `value` and `defaultValue` in a React controlled component

 ## Form basics